alloba/call-hierarchy-to-canvas/README.md

 ## Requirements

 - Graphviz must be installed on the system.
-It is used as an intermediate step to calculate the layout of the graph.
+It is used as an intermediate step to calculate the layout of the graph. `brew install graphviz`
 - Python 3.8+
 - Python Libraries:
   - graphviz